 It can be an overwhelming and even scary prospect.
-Let me short cut that anxiety by sharing 16 years experience with you, as an expat, resident and Real Estate expert.
-The following combines the best advice you will find on for example, the Facebook expat groups and filter out the unhelpful or bad advice that will only confuse you.
+Let me short cut that anxiety by sharing 16 years of experience with you, as an ex-pat, resident and Real Estate expert.
+The following combines the best advice you will find on, for example, the Facebook ex-pat groups and filter out the unhelpful or bad advice that will only confuse you.
 The advice is in 2 simple sections.
 Part A – finding a property and Part B – how to proceed.

 Part A – finding a property

-Part A: There are 3 main sources to finding a home/ office to rent or buy, in ascending order of effectiveness.
+Part A: There are 3 main sources for finding a home/ office to RENT or BUY, in ascending order of effectiveness.

 Option 1 / Through a friend, partner, work colleague or social media group who helps you find something.
-The advantages being you feel confident that the advice is good quality and sincere, and the obvious downside here is you are relying on that person…
+The advantages are that you feel confident that the advice is good quality and sincere, and the obvious downside here is you are relying on that person…

 - Knowing the whole city well enough to advise you well